 * Valid ID: Driver's license with an address or photo ID with some proof of residence (e.g., utility bill).

 Item not available: If an item you wish to borrow is currently not available for borrowing (e.g., another user has borrowed the item or the item is newly acquired and not on the shelf yet), you can request a hold for this item.
 You will receive an email when the item is available for pickup.

-Item at other campus: If an item you wish to borrow is currently located on the other campus, you can request a hold for this item and it will be sent to the campus of your choice.
-You will receive an email when the item is available for pickup.
+Item in Library at either campus: If an item you wish to borrow is on the shelf in either Library, you can request a hold for this item and it will be sent to the campus of your choice.
+You will receive an email when it is available for pickup.

 Look for the Request button in the Sofia Discovery tool to place a hold: